DataLabTechTV/datalabtechtv.github.io/content/posts/automate-blog-and-social-media/index.md

           publish_dir: ./public
 ```

-Let's it breakdown, step by step.
+Let's break it down, step by step.

 When using GHAs, you can set it to activate manually, on push, and/or on a schedule.
 I avoid push, since I don't want my website to be published as I'm working on a blog post, or changing the website design, before the content is ready.
 Personally, I set it to run on a schedule, a few minutes after my weekly YouTube video release, which is also when I publish a companion blog post for it: